saurabhghatnekar/bake-the-cake/README.md

 # bake-the-cake

-Simple test to use bootstrap along with flex to do align the items around each other
+Simple test to use bootstrap along with flex to align the items around each other.